-We are proud to announce the 2 recipients of our 2022 Think Green Student Award:
+We are proud to announce the two finalists/recipients of the 2023 Think Green Student Award:

-Congratulations to the Think Green Student Award Winners for 2022.
+Congratulations to the Think Green Student Award winners for 2023!

 The Energy Efficiency and Renewable Energy Division is offering the annual Think Green Student Award to recognize engineering student projects and studies that have contributed to energy efficiency improvements or renewable energy deployment.

 The purpose of the Division is to advance all aspects of renewable energy engineering and energy efficiency, both on the demand and supply sides for supporting sustainable clean energy.
 A primary focus includes energy generation and storage, and energy efficiency, in context of the Paris Accord, which limits global warming to 2 degrees Celsius with a target of 1.5 degrees.

 In keeping with our mission statement, the Think Green Student Award is a means to:

 - Promote continuing education and high standards of professional practice within the fields of energy efficiency and renewable energy engineering;

 - Recognize new, innovative, or unique applications of established or novel technologies that have demonstrated excellence in ingenuity and application; and

 - Increase registrant awareness of different fields of energy engineering and promote the role that renewables and energy efficiency can play in managing our carbon footprint and ultimately mitigating climate change.

 - Applicants must be enrolled in, or have recently graduated from (in the preceding 2 years), an accredited BC post-secondary or post-graduate engineering or related program.